 Croatia's VAT rate: 25%

-Croatia applies a standard VAT rate of 25%, placing it alongside Sweden and Denmark at the joint highest standard rate in the EU.
-Only Hungary (27%) charges more.
+Croatia applies a standard VAT rate of 25%, sharing that rate with Denmark and Sweden near the top of the EU table — only Finland (25.5%) and Hungary (27%) charge more.
 VAT is applied to the total customs value — product price plus shipping — when the parcel clears Croatian customs.

 For a £100 homeware order with £18 shipping, Croatian VAT at 25% on £118 comes to £30.
-Added to a handling fee of approximately £7, the on-delivery charge reaches around £37 — a 37% surcharge on the purchase price.
-This is a meaningful number to communicate to Croatian customers before they order rather than after the parcel arrives.
+Added to a handling fee of approximately £7, the on-delivery charge reaches around £37 — a 37% surcharge on the purchase price, and a charge big enough to trigger refused deliveries.
+Tell Croatian customers before they order rather than after the parcel arrives.

 Import duty on UK goods